swelham/ivar/README.md

 # Ivar

-Ivar is a light weight wrapper around HTTPoison that provides a fluent and composable way to build http requests
+Ivar is a lightweight wrapper around HTTPoison that provides a fluent and composable way to build http requests.
+The key goals of Ivar is to allow requests to be constructed in a composable manner (pipeline friendly) and to simplify building, sending and receiving requests.

 ## Usage